LuneDeCuivre/RA-gamemaker-studio-implementation/README.md

 For each object, add the code in the folders to the matching category.
 (HTTP ASYNC is in the "other" section.
 There is a dropdown menu there.)

 Fill in the information in RA_MENU_CREATE.
+You will also have to edit the code in RA_Achievement_Hud_ALARM1 to make a rich presence.

 Congrats!
 You're done!
 Now just the "easy" part of coding all the achievements.
 To make the user unlock an achievement, use the achievement trigger example.